Codecademy/docs/content/javascript/concepts/dates/dates.md

 With regards to short dates:

-- It is a best practice to use leading zeroes when referring to single-digit calendar days.
+- It is best practice to use leading zeroes when referring to single-digit calendar days.
 - If using "YYYY-MM-DD" returns `NaN` the alternative format "YYYY/MM/DD" should be tested (and vice versa).

 With regards to long dates: